 What if I can't make a shift for any reason?

 You must not sign up for a shift unless you are sure that you will be able to make it.
 When you sign up for a shift that represents a firm commitment that if you are allocated it you will be able to attend.
-However, as with any job, if you are ill or an emergency occurs then you must inform your supervisor as soon as possible so that alternative arrangements can be made.
+However, as with any job, if you are ill or an emergency occurs then you must inform your manager as soon as possible so that alternative arrangements can be made.

 Will I receive any training?